AltheriaOrg/VERTIgO-docs/docs/general/Offline-Installation.md

     **Note: For the installation the network will need internet connection!** After installation is completed you can disconnect the network from the internet.
 4. **A static IP address**: We strongly recommend you set a static IP address for the PC.
 Either on the router DHCP settings (recommended) or [in the windows adapter settings](https://www.trendnet.com/press/resource-library/how-to-set-static-ip-address).
 4. **Download all the software**: Download all the latest versions of the software.
-We recommend you place them all in 1 folder like the image below.
+We recommend you place them all in 1 folder like the image below. (the files names might change over time)

 ![EESP files](/img/downloaded-files.png)